neoromantic/obsidian-garden/src/site/notes/5 - Медиа/Superhumanly Inhuman.md

 It is a communique from him to the foreign secretary in Britain dated July 11th, 1944.

 And he writes:

 > "There is no doubt that this persecution of the Jews in Hungary and their expulsion from enemy territory is probably the greatest and most horrible crime ever committed in the whole history of the world.
 >
 > And it has been done by scientific machinery, by nominally civilized men in the name of a great state and one of the leading races of Europe.
 >
 > It is quite clear that all concerned in this crime who may fall into our hands, including the people who only obeyed orders by carrying out the butcheries, should be put to death after their association with the murders has been proved.
 >
-> I cannot therefore," he writes, "feel that this is the kind of ordinary case which is put through the protecting power as, for instance, the lack of feeding or sanitary conditions in some particular prisoner's camp.
+> I cannot therefore, feel that this is the kind of ordinary case which is put through the protecting power as, for instance, the lack of feeding or sanitary conditions in some particular prisoner's camp.
 >
 > There should therefore be, in my opinion, no negotiations of any kind on this subject.
 >
 > Declaration should be made in public so that everyone connected with it will be hunted down and put to death."
->

 Let's recall that this is before the finding of the concentration camps, the death camps, the camps that the Nazis themselves refer to as annihilation camps.

+# What are the nazis?

 I should probably address something right now that's already going to get me some feedback so that we make the distinction between Nazis and Germans.